top of page

 Diet

 The official recommendation is to limit fat intake, especially saturated fat and trans fats and replace them with “healthy” plant oils.
 It is also advised to consume many servings of fruits, vegetables and whole grains a day and limit only sugar and fructose.
-This is a high carbohydrate, low fat diet, that will lead to MAFLD on the long run.
+This is a high carbohydrate, low fat diet, that will not necessarily prevent MAFLD on the long run.

 Physical Activity

-If you have a serious disease, the best you can do is to eat the right way and rest as much as possible to let your body heal.
+If you have an acute disease, the best you can do is to eat the right way and rest as much as possible to let your body heal.
 As soon as your health has improved, you can start to practice regular physical activity.
-I recommend walking, hiking, and resistance training but you can do almost anything you like as long as you don’t overdo it.
+I recommend walking, hiking, sprints and weight training.
+The goal is to build as much muscle as possible and improve VO2 max.

 Avoiding Alcohol